Azure/acr-builder/docs/acb.md

 # Structure

-A pipeline config consists of steps.
-Each step is tailored to an independent container and describes how the pipeline can interact with the container.
+A task config consists of steps.
+Each step is tailored to an independent container and describes how the task can interact with the container.

 ```yaml
 # An example Step